 - Do NOT crimp or tape a broken pipe, or otherwise attempt to stop the flow of gas.
-Leave the excavation open. - Do NOT use matches, lighters, cigarettes (including e-cigarettes or vape pens), light switches or anything electrical - not even a phone or garage door opener. - Do NOT turn off engines or generators, as a spark from the ignition could ignite leaking gas.
+Leave the excavation open. - Do NOT use matches, lighters, cigarettes, vape pens, light switches or anything electrical not even a phone or garage door opener. - Do NOT turn off engines or generators, as a spark from the ignition could ignite leaking gas.
 Warn others and leave the area quickly. - Do NOT operate underground pipeline valves. - From a safe location, call 911 and National Grid immediately.
 Call even if there is no visible damage to the pipeline.
-(Excavators are required by law to call 911 if gas is escaping.)
-In the New York Metro area, also call 811. - Report the incident to your supervisor. - Stay away from the area until National Grid personnel say it is safe to return.
+(Excavators are required by law to call 911 if gas is escaping.) - Report the incident to your supervisor. - Stay away from the area until National Grid personnel say it is safe to return.